TBD54566975/did-dht/spec/spec.md

         - `types` - **array** - An array of [type strings](#type-indexing) for the DID.
     - `400` - Invalid request.
     - `404` - DID not found for the given sequence number.
+    - `501` - Historical resolution not supported by this gateway.

 #### Deactivating a DID